pivotal/docs-tap/tanzu-build-service/descriptors.md

 ---

-This topic describes the descriptors that are available so you can choose which option to configure depending on your use case.
+This topic describes the descriptors that are available so you can choose which option to configure depending on your use case..

 ## <a id="descriptors"></a> About descriptors